Penis or Penile Discharge: Causes and Treatment

 • Fever or other signs of infection, such as nausea.

-Complications of Penis Discharge
+Complications of Penile Discharge

 Once the primary cause is diagnosed, follow the treatment plan that you and your healthcare professional specifically designed to reduce the risk of possible complications, including: